Transducer heating for use in cold conditions

 Over the course of a week and after further snowfall at constant temperatures between -9°C and 0°C, the difference between the two samples becomes even clearer.
 While the transducer without heating is covered by a layer of snow several centimeters thick, the transducer with heating has a larger area melted free of snow.
 This allows for continued reliable measurement and the above-mentioned reliable protection against icing and covering of the front surface.

 Do you also need a transducer heating?
-Please contact us.
+Talk to us.